 The recent BP oil spill in the Gulf Coast brought unwanted attention to the oil industry.
 While the negative attention highlighted the dangers – both to workers and the environment -that loom in this industry, it didn’t bring to the forefront an industry that provides good paying jobs and is a key segment of the world’s economy.
 The average person may think of the stereotypical oil tycoon (like Dallas Cowboys owner Jerry Jones, for example), or the big business of oil-rich middle eastern countries such as Saudi Arabia and Iran, among others.
 But there are many different jobs in the oil industry, right here in the United States.

 Some of the types of jobs include:

-There are a number of good paying and high demand jobs in this field.
-The oil, gas and petroleum industry will always be a big part of the world economy because the world relies heavily on these resources.
-These jobs are geographically located, with the hot spots in the United States being in the Gulf coast region near Texas and Louisiana.
-The potential for growth is there in Alaska and North Dakota, as well as around the world in Canada, Russia, Saudia Arabia, China and Iran.
+There are a number of good-paying and high demand jobs in this field.
+The oil, gas, and petroleum industry will always be a big part of the world economy because the world relies heavily on these resources.
+These jobs are geographically located, with the hot spots in the United States being in the Gulf Coast region near Texas and Louisiana.
+The potential for growth is there in Alaska and North Dakota, as well as around the world in Canada, Russia, Saudi Arabia, China, and Iran.